mercury-5/Python_Scripts/README.md

 ## Issues

-If you encounter any issues, bugs, or have suggestions for improvements, please [open an issue](/issues) in this repository.
+If you encounter any issues, bugs, or have suggestions for improvements, please [https://github.com/mercury-5/Python_Scripts/issues](/issues) in this repository.

 ---